 - Per Section 37.001, RSMo, a transaction fee will be included.
-The transaction fee is paid to the third party vendor JetPay, not the Department of Natural Resources. - Be sure to select the correct fee type and corresponding URL to ensure your payment is applied appropriately.
-If you are unsure what type of fee to pay, please contact the Water Protection Program's Budget, Fees, and Grants Management Unit by phone at (573) 522-1485 for assistance. - Upon successful completion of your payment, JetPay provides a payment confirmation.
+The transaction fee is paid to the third party vendor JetPay, not the Department of Natural Resources. - Upon successful completion of your payment, JetPay provides a payment confirmation.
 Submit this form with a copy of the payment confirmation if requesting a new permit or a permit modification.
 For permit renewals of active permits, the Department will invoice fees annually in a separate request. - If you are unable to make your payment online, but want to pay with credit card, you may email your name, phone number, and invoice number, if applicable, to WPPFees@dnr.mo.gov.
 The Budget, Fees, and Grants Management Unit will contact you to assist with the credit card payment.
-Please do not include your credit card information in the - Applicants can find fee rates in 10 CSR 20-6.011 (https://dnr.mo.gov/pubs/pub2564.htm).
+Please do not include your credit card information in the email. - Applicants can find fee rates in 10 CSR 20-6.011 (https://dnr.mo.gov/pubs/pub2564.htm). - · Permit modifications, including transfers, are subject to the following fees; \$200 for Municipals and \$100 for All others